A nonexistence result for wing-like mean curvature flows in $\mathbb{R}^4$: Setting up the fine bubble-sheet analysis

 Since the only anti-symmetric matrix in $A\in \mathcal{A}$ such that $\langle Ax, \nu_{\Gamma} \rangle\equiv 0$ on $\Gamma$ is $0$, we see that the form $\nabla_{A^i}F_j$ is positive definite for $\tau\ll 0$, and so is in particular invertible.

-As, by symmetry, our calculation did not rely on being in the specific point $\pi(\tau)=[x_1x_2]$, equation \eqref{der_est} holds in an $\rho(\tau)^{-3}/100$ neighborhood of $[x_1x_2]$ with uniform constants.
+Note that equation \eqref{der_est} holds in an $\rho(\tau)^{-3}/100$ neighborhood of $[x_1x_2]$ with uniform constants.
 Thus by the quantitative version of the inverse function theorem, in light of \eqref{ELH} and \eqref{der_est}, there is a neighborhood of our fixed time $\tau$ such that the function $\pi(\cdot)$ can be chosen in it to satisfy \eqref{opt_choice_eq}.
 Finally, since by the above $F$ is uniformly bounded in spatial $C^1$, the size of that neighbourhood can be taken to be independent of $\tau$.
 This finishes the proof of the claim. \end{proof}

 Now, we can take a lift $S(\tau)$ of $\pi(\tau)$ to $\mathrm{SO}(4)$.
 Moreover, by post-composing with two $\mathrm{SO}(2)$ rotations, of the first two variables, and of the last two variables, we can further arrange that $A=S'S^{-1}$ satisfies $A_{12}=A_{34}=0$.
 This finishes the proof of the proposition. \end{proof}